-For example: My hotel has 10 rooms.
+Hotel X has 10 rooms.

-If I sell all 10 rooms for $1.00 each my occupancy is 100%, my ADR is $1.00 and my Revpar is $1.00 (($1.00 *10 reservations) / by 10 rooms)
+- If all the 10 rooms are sold for $1.00 each, the occupancy is 100%, and ADR is $1.00 and RevPar is $1.00 (($1.00 *10 reservations) / by 10 rooms)

-If I sell 1 room for $50 my ADR is $50, but my occupancy is 10% which means REVPAR is $5.00 (($50.00*1 reservation) / 10 rooms)
+- If 1 room is sold for $50, then ADR is $50, but the occupancy is 10%, which means RevPar is $5.00 (($50.00*1 reservation) / 10 rooms)

-Now if I sell 5 rooms for $15 my occupancy is 50%, my ADR is $15 and my REVPAR is $7.50 (($15.00 * 5 reservations)/ 10rooms)
+- Now if Hotel X sell 5 rooms for $15 the occupancy is 50%, their ADR is $15 and RevPar is $7.50 (($15.00 * 5 reservations)/ 10 rooms)

-Accessing the Report and Filters
+How to Access Report and Filters

-Go to Reports
+- Go to Reports

 - Select exact dates

-#3: The bottom of the Shaded Area is what we call the pace line.
+- The bottom of the Shaded Area is what we call the pace line.
 This line shows you what your RevPar was as of 9/03 of last year.